LivePersonInc/developer-center/pages/Documents/ConversationalAI/IntentBuilder/entities.md

 * "What's the status of order `ORDER_NO`"

 {: .important}
-Regular Expression entities are available only in domains using the [LivePerson NLU v2 engine](intent-builder-natural-language-understanding.html#liveperson-nlu-v2).
+Regular Expression entities are available only in domains using the [LivePerson engine](intent-builder-natural-language-understanding.html#livepersons-nlu-engine) for NLU.

 #### Built-in entities